pupilfirst/wd201-scripts/introduction-to-nodejs/what-is-node-js-with-installation/README.md

 ### 6. Check npm version

 **npm** is a package manager for the JavaScript programming language.
-It consists of a command line client, also called **npm**, and an online database of public and private packages.
-Open source developers use npm to share and borrow packages.
+It consists of a command-line client, also called **npm**, and an online database of public and private packages.
+Open-source developers use npm to share and borrow packages.

 When you install a node.js version using nvm, npm also gets installed automatically.
 You can check npm version by: